Tafheet: Culture

-Lack of hobbies amongst youth in the country, and lack of interest in the arts by mainstream society, has been cited as the motivation for youths to participate in drifting exhibitions.

-The cars are generally stock mid-size or entry-level luxury sedans, such as the Toyota Camry and various Lexus models, minimizing personal cost and repair liability.
-While there have been instances involving high-end vehicles such as Ferraris and Nissan GT-Rs, these are relatively less common compared to joyriders stealing sedans or compact cars for the purpose of drifting, abandoning them after an event.
+The cars are generally stock mid-size or entry-level luxury sedans, such as the Toyota Camry, Kia Optima, Chevrolet Cruze, Kia Cadenza, Honda Accord, Chevrolet Caprice, Hyundai Sonata, or any other vehicles they could get their hands on, minimizing personal cost and repair liability.
+While there have been instances involving high-end vehicles such as Rolls-Royces, Ferraris and Nissan GT-Rs, these are relatively less common compared to joyriders stealing sedans or compact cars for the purpose of drifting, abandoning them after an event.

-SUVs and pickup trucks such as the Toyota Land Cruiser and the Toyota Hilux are sometimes used for this purpose.
+SUVs and pickup trucks, most notably the Toyota Land Cruiser family (both the modern and classic variants), are sometimes used for this purpose.

+Sociologists and criminologists in the region cite what is locally known as "tufush", roughly translating to idleness or desperation, indicating "the lack of recreational activities that might interest them", hence why many young Saudis turn to the extreme underground sport despite both safety risks and law enforcement reprisals.

 Response

-Often the police receive reports about high-speed drifting from concerned citizens demanding an arrest because of the risk to public safety.
-The drifters are rarely caught as the events are organised using an illegal spotter or spotters who use mobile phones to disband the vehicle activity before the police arrive on the scene.
-Although the police response is rapid, investigations often prove fruitless; generally, the spectators and drivers have left or are dispersing into regular traffic when the police arrive.
-Videos of tafheet events are often uploaded to the Internet to be seen by the spectators and drivers.
-Occasionally, police attempt to intercept the drivers but are chased away by both the drivers and spectators.
+Often, reports about high-speed drifting from concerned citizens demanding arrest are submitted because of the risk to public safety.
+Drifters are rarely caught as tafheet events are organised using illegal spotters; if they were, investigations often prove fruitless.
+Occasionally, police attempt to intercept them but are chased away by both them and spectators.
+When drifting activities were at its peak, Saudi Arabia had one of the highest traffic accident death tolls in the world.

-In March 2014, a 23-year-old Saudi nicknamed "The King of Nazeem Neighborhood" was sentenced to ten years in prison and 1,000 lashes for a series of car drifting and firearms offenses in Riyadh and Al-Qassim Province.
-The drifter was also banned from driving for life.
+In March 2014, Ahmad Shtewi Al-Ruwaili (born 1992), nicknamed "King Al-Nazeem", was sentenced to ten years in prison and 1,000 lashes for a series of drifting and firearms offenses in Riyadh and Al-Qassim Province.
+He died on 23 September 2016, aged 23, when his car spun off and flipped over while drifting on a highway.

-To combat this, academies and leagues have since been established by professional racers in the region, in an effort to mitigate illegal street drifting incidents and to educate youths against the dangers of such activities, encouraging them instead to participate in officially sanctioned events.
+To combat this, academies and leagues have since been established by professional racers in the region in an effort to mitigate illegal street drifting incidents and to educate youths against the dangers of such activities, encouraging them instead to participate in officially sanctioned events.

+With the Saudi government eager to end this life-endangering activity, the police needed to come up with a prompt solution.
+Speed limit cameras and GPS tracking systems began to roll out nationwide to ease apprehending the street drifters and enforcing stricter sanctions on reckless driving, among several measures taken by Saudi Arabia.